Hotel Newfoundland: Pre-Confederation operation

-At a brief ceremony in the ballroom on February 16, 1934, Newfoundland ceased to be a self-governing dominion, and in effect became a crown colony again.
+At a brief ceremony in the ballroom on 16 February 1934, Newfoundland ceased to be self-governing, although it remained a Dominion in the Empire and was governed by Commission.
 Acquiring VONF, the Broadcasting Corporation of Newfoundland (BCN) maintained a studio and headquarters on the sixth floor 1939–1949.

 Post-Confederation operation

 Within six months of Confederation, and in accordance with the specific terms of that agreement, the federal government of Canada became obligated to take possession of the loss-making hotel.
 Since the central lobby spanned three levels, it was described as a six-storey building, with two wings of five stories.
 Available for guests were 59 rooms with baths, 50 without (excluding 8 used by staff), and 16 suites.
 The ballroom seated 160 persons, the main dining room 110, and two smaller dining rooms 35 each.
 The Canadian Broadcasting Corporation (CBC) had absorbed the BCN on the sixth floor.
 On the main floor were two travel agents, a barbershop, drugstore, bar, and a newsstand beside the reception desk.

 Despite protests from Canadian National Railway (CN), ownership transferred to the CN hotel division in 1949.
 During those initial years, the poorly constructed, rat-infested building cost $1.5 million to rehabilitate.
 A 1955 deal to sell the hotel collapsed.
 In the 1960s, occupancy rates improved dramatically, and the hotel became one of the more valuable in the portfolio.
 During 1966, the cocktail lounge capacity was doubled, the dining room and ballroom switched places, and the guest rooms were redecorated and refurnished.
 In accordance with a new bilingualism policy, CN renamed the property as Hotel Newfoundland.
 A decade later, the small rooms, dated bathrooms, and poorly planned spaces, needed a prohibitive capital investment.
 Consequently, in 1983, it became the only railway hotel designed by Ross and Macdonald to be completely demolished.